stefaandesmet2003/ArduinoProjects/DCC/README.md

 - flag MY_ADDRESS_ONLY in nmradcc lib is not used to permit receiving DCC packets for all accessory addresses, including broadcast (accessory address 511).
 In 'normal' mode, the decoder address is filtered by turnout_decoder.c, and only own address packets are executed.
 - added NOP packet (RCN-213) to nmradcc lib, not sure yet what to do with it --> CommandStation is not sending this packet anyway for now
-- hoe komt het dat millis() werkt als nmra ook de timer0 gebruikt???
+- nmra lib also uses avr timer0 without disturbing millis()
---> timer scale verandert niet, enkel output compare toegevoegd
+--> because timer scale/counter aren't touched, only output compare added!

 ## Implementation notes STM8